 - To counteract the decline in trading, the exchanges have reduced margin requirements for silver twice since February, and we expect similar actions in gold soon.

 - After months of choppy price action, sentiment appears to be at a nadir – as indicated by the lack of enthusiasm among the public and advisors, as well as by the extreme underperformance of precious metals mining stocks.

 - Premiums on physical bullion have fallen substantially, giving up a lot of the increases put in from 2010 through the summer of 2011.

 Hot off the Presses:FREE Precious Metals Quarterly Newsletter Now Available!

 The Spring 2012 issue of Money Metals Insider, a free newsletter published by Money Metals Exchange, is now available online.

 The new issue reveals a major buying opportunity in historic U.S. gold coins – now available through Money Metals Exchange at only several percentage points above melt value.
 "Rare" coin dealers who have been peddling these coins at 20% to 40% over the gold spot price are going to be steaming mad when they see this article!

 The newsletter also discusses the many advantages of owning pre-1965 U.S. silver coins – the cheapest way currently to buy silver.
 And it features news about the release of the new 2012 Platinum Maple Leaf.
 Plus, we answer several customer questions.

-You can access Precious Metals Quarterly right here.
+You can access Money Metals Insider right here.

 We Buy Back Too!